 Hiring and Matching Platforms

-Finding a job can be a challenge, but these companies below try to make it smoother.
+Finding a job can be a challenge, but these companies try to make it easier.
 They develop AI algorithms to match job seekers with roles that fit them best.
 And some of them are completely anonymous so candidates won’t worry about being found out by their current managers.

 Location: Chicago, Illinois